 - Stuffed in a turkey and cooked with the turkey juices.
 This method is much more moist and my mothers favorite way to make stuffing!
 Start making the stuffing the same way you do the first method.
 Saute the vegetables on the stove then add the broth, apple cider vinegar, seasonings and gluten-free bread.
 Mix well then add it to a turkey stuffing bag for easy removal when it is finished baking.
 Bake according to turkey pounds and directions.

 This gluten free stuffing recipe can be made a day ahead of time and lasts about 4 days until its a no-no. Cover and reheat it in the oven at 350 degrees F or until warmed in the center.
 If you cook it ahead of time wait to add the oil on top until right before serving.
 I like to add that little drizzle for a little more flava! but you can leave it out if you want to save your calories for dessert?.

 - 2 Tablespoons olive oil or avocado oil

-- 1 loaf of gluten-free bread, chopped into small cubes
+- 1 loaf gluten-free bread or gluten-free vegan bread loaf, chopped into small cubes

 - 2 cups vegetable broth